+Physical inactivity is one of the strongest lifestyle risk factors for developing dementia.
 The Lawn Tennis Association and the Alzheimer's Society have promoted the benefits of tennis for dementia sufferers, as well as to help reduce the chances of developing dementia.
 Research shows that regular exercise can reduce the risk of developing dementia by 30%.

-We also want our fitness sessions to make a meaningful contribution to The Scottish Government's ambition to raise both the life expectancy and the number of years that all of Scotland's people spend in good health.
+We want our tennis fitness sessions to make a meaningful contribution to The Scottish Government's ambition to raise both the life expectancy and the number of years that all of Scotland's people spend in good health.